I have a passion for words and people not sounding like idiots when they communicate. It’s a cause near and dear to my heart.

 Knowing your audience is essential.
 How else can you know if your writing is relevant?

-If you don’t know to whom you’re writing, do some research.
+If you don't know to whom you're writing, do some research.
 Even an informal survey can give you a lot of great information.
+Take some time to get to know your readers.
+They'll thank you for it by not ignoring you.

-4. Never settle for your first draft
+4. Never settle for the first draft

 5. Get an editor

 Have someone besides yourself review your writing to check for errors and readability.
+There are plenty of online proofreading services that can do this for you.
+Just ask Google.

 6. Write with authority

 Avoid using phrases such as “I think” or “I believe” in excess.
-Of course you believe what you’re writing.
-That’s why you’re writing it.
+Of course you believe what you're writing.
+That's why you're writing it.
 Just say it, already.
+If you write with authority, you will win people's trust and loyalty.

 7. Never use words you don’t know

-It will sound contrived, and you will probably misuse it, anyway.
+The best way to do that is to stop using words and phrases you read in a novel once and still don't understand what they mean.
+It will sound contrived, and you will probably misuse them.
 (Excessive use of the phrase “When in Rome…” from Anchorman comes to mind.)

 8. Don’t try sounding smarter than you are

-But don’t be pretentious.
+If you want to sound smart, get smarter — and then write from the heart.
+But please don't be pretentious.
 If you are smart, people will pick up on it.
 No need to try and prove it to them.
 You can write with both conviction and humility, after all.

 What tips for not sounding stupid when writing do you have?
+Share in the comments.